paleolimbot/nanoarrow/README.md

 All public functions and types are declared in `nanoarrow/nanoarrow.h`.

 In all cases you will want to copy this project or pin your build to a specific commit since it will change rapidly and regularly.
-The arrow-c library does not and will not provide ABI stability (i.e., you must vendor or link to a private version of the static library).
+The nanoarrow library does not and will not provide ABI stability (i.e., you must vendor or link to a private version of the static library).

 ## Background

-The design of arrow-c reflects the needs of a few previous libraries/prototypes requiring a library with a similar scope:
+The design of nanoarrow reflects the needs of a few previous libraries/prototypes requiring a library with a similar scope:

 - DuckDB’s Arrow wrappers, the details of which are in a few places